-In 2010, the Port entered into an ENA with Seawall Lot 337 Associates, LLC for the mixed-use development of Seawall Lot No. 337 (SWL 337) and the adjacent Pier 48.
+In 2010, the Port entered into an Exclusive Negotiation Agreement (ENA) with Seawall Lot 337 Associates, LLC for the mixed-use development of Seawall Lot No. 337 (SWL 337) and the adjacent Pier 48.
 Pursuant to the ENA, the developer submitted its revised proposal in 2012 which contemplates a flexible mixed-use development at the site, balancing residential, office, retail, exhibition and parking uses.
-The Port and the developer expect the combination of uses to evolve to meet market demands, reflect community and regulatory concerns, and be responsive to certain requirements to ensure mixed-use diversity.
+The Port and the developer expect the combination of uses to evolve to meet market demands, reflect community and regulatory concerns, and ensure mixed-use diversity.
 The Port Commission and the Board of Supervisors endorsed a non-binding term sheet describing the fundamental negotiated elements and proposed financial terms for the lease and development of the project site in 2013.
 The Board of Supervisors also found the proposed development fiscally feasible under Chapter 29 of the Administrative Code.
 In 2014, the Port Commission approved an Amended and Restated ENA affording the developer additional time to accomplish the additional steps required as a result of Proposition B (June 2014).
 With the passage of Proposition D in 2015, the developer obtained voter approval of the project's proposed maximum building heights.
 The project secured necessary approvals in 2018 from the Port Commission, the Board of Supervisors and the State Lands Commission and received Bay Conservation and Development Commission permit approval in June 2018.
-Transaction documents for the fully entitled project were executed in August 2018.
-The Port anticipates that initial site grading work will begin in October 2019, with construction of Phase 1 horizontal infrastructure anticipated to commence in early 2020.
+Transaction documents, including the disposition and development agreement and financing plan for the fully entitled project, were executed in August 2018, and the Port Commission approved the Phase 1 budget in September 2019.
+Horizontal construction is anticipated to commence with Phase 1 vertical construction starting in 2020.